pfroysdon/publications/README.md

 -----------------------------------------------------------------------------------

 # Project Overview
-The books for this repository can be purchased from my Amazon storefront.
-However, I have placed in each folder a **free preview chapter** or **free copy** along with all software supporting each of the following books:
+I am now working with a small publisher to make these hard-bound books more affordable, and they will soon be available on my website.
+In the interim, I have placed in each folder a **free preview chapter** along with all software supporting each of the following books:

 ## Machine Learning: a Conceptual Approach